Mick George Community Fund

 Mick George Sports Fund

-Mick George Ltd also provide the Mick George Sports Fund, run in association with Living Sport and Northamptonshire Sport – organisations that specialise in improving the health and well-being of people, through participation in sport and physical activity.
+From 2019 to 2023, Mick George Ltd also provided monies for the Mick George Sports Fund, run in association with Living Sport and Northamptonshire Sport – organisations that specialise in improving the health and well-being of people, through participation in sport and physical activity.

-Individual grants are available between £500 and £1,500, for capital community sports projects or developments, which are open to the general public.
+Individual grants were available for amounts between £500 and £1,500, for capital community sports projects or developments, which were open to the general public.